 Overview

-Research has firmly established strength and resistance training benefits for your physical and mental health.
+Research has firmly established that strength and resistance training benefits physical and mental health.
 Lifting weights may be the first thing that comes to mind when thinking about strength training.
-This can also include using resistance bands, kettlebells, and body-weight exercises like pushups, pull-ups, or squats.
+This can include resistance bands, kettlebells, and body-weight exercises like pushups, pull-ups, or squats.
 Even activities like plyometrics and yoga can be considered strength training.
 Although there is a lot of research on exercise during pregnancy, there are limited studies on strength training.
 ACOG attributes the lack of literature to resistance training not being considered a safe activity in early guidelines for exercise during pregnancy.
 This was due to potential injury and possible fetal heart decelerations.
-This article examines the evidence on strength training, physical changes that can affect strength training, and precautions and tips to make your workouts safe during pregnancy.
+This episode examines the evidence on strength training, physical changes that can affect strength training, and precautions and tips to make your workouts safe during pregnancy.